Click to grab your free copy of our Garden Tools Cheat Sheet!

 Preparing the Ground

-You can spruce up the ground using surfaces such as rocks, paving stones to keep the leaf litter from accumulating.
+You can spruce up the ground using surfaces such as rocks and paving stones to keep the leaf litter from accumulating.

 Planting Cushion Moss

-While Cushion moss prefers plentiful moisture, it can tolerate drier climates than most mosses.
-This makes the spring and fall seasons ideal to plant moss.
-Start out by creating ideal soil conditions.
-You’ll want to make sure the soil is packed and firm, bonus points if it is very acidic since cushion moss thrives in these conditions.
-It is important for the soil to have good drainage, you don’t want soggy roots.
+You’ll want to ensure the soil is packed and firm; bonus points if it is very acidic since cushion moss thrives in these conditions.
+The ground needs good drainage; you don’t want soggy roots.

 Lighting

-A good idea is to play around with artificial light and indirect sunlight to see if it stimulates growth.
+Playing around with artificial light and indirect sunlight is good to see if it stimulates growth.

 Watering

-A better idea is to simply mist the moss on a regular basis while watering it every two weeks.
-Be careful not to use tap water because of the excess chlorine which could turn your cushion moss brown.
+It is better to mist the moss regularly while watering it every two weeks.
+Be careful not to use tap water because of the excess chlorine, which could brown your cushion moss.
 Use filtered water instead.

 Growing Moss Indoors

-Make sure the moss is pressed firmly onto the soil and rocks when planting.
-Push the soil into the pot if it is too fluffy.
+When planting, ensure the moss is pressed firmly onto the soil and rocks.
+Push the ground into the pot if it is too fluffy.
 Lightly sprinkle the moss with water and close the lid tight.

 Cushion Moss Does not Need Fertilizer